tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏服务器伸缩/开发指南/服务器集成 gRPC 框架/gRPC-Nodejs 教程_intl_en.md

 #### Others

- When the game process uses gRPC to call a client API, you need to add two fields to `meta` of the gRPC request.
+ When the game process uses gRPC to call a game server active API, you need to add two fields to `meta` of the gRPC request.

 | Field      | Description                                      | Type   |
 | --------- | ----------------------------------------- | ------ |